iExecBlockchainComputing/documentation-tools/overview/helloWorld/keyConcepts.md

 ## 💫The Next steps

 In the next chapter, we’ll dive into **The Developer’s Tool: DataProtector**. and check how we can protect and manage data with it.
-AMAZING Grab a cup of coffee and see you in the next chapter
+AMAZING!
+Grab a cup of coffee and see you in the next chapter